sacbow/fft-comparison/README.md

 - Profiling: **CUDA event–based timing**, measuring in-GPU kernel durations only (excluding Python overhead).

 **Observation:**
-- The FFT phase dominates beyond 512², reaching up to ~90 % share at 1024².
-This indicates cuFFT achieves near–full occupancy and efficient memory reuse.
+- FFT runtime scaling beyond 1024² follows an O(N log N)-like trend.
-- The FFT share of total GPU kernel time is non-monotonic, probably due to the memory-bound nature of the element-wise operation and the internal plan switching of cuFFT.
+- For 4096², post-processing still accounts for ≈ 13 % of runtime.
+This illustrates that global-memory traffic remains a non-negligible component of total cost.

 ---